danobi/te/README.md

 - ncurses header files

-- an OS that has supports the SIGWINCH signal.
+- an OS that supports the SIGWINCH signal.

 Installation